StarConKW/starconkw.github.io/_pages/about.md

 Our logo was designed by the amazing and talented [Clare Ng](http://claricen.github.io)!
 It's a *light*bulb with a star in the middle (for StarCon) because we're a *light*ning talk conference.

+---

+## Prospectus

+To read more about StarCon, our mission, our organizers, and our sponsorship packages, check out our [prospectus](https://drive.google.com/file/d/0B3v6vCNeUsMhOHRLcnN0a2VIZThVaVhMQ1NOeEw2OXp6b3hn/view)!

 </div>